ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 # License

-By submitting to this repository you agree with the terms and conditions of the license at [license.txt](license.txt).
+By submitting to this repository you agree with the terms and conditions of the open license at [license.txt](license.txt).

 # Instructions for Adding Your Chapter